Value: approximately $10,000

 Past Moyse winners have attended universities in France, Germany, Italy, Sweden, Switzerland, the United Kingdom and many more.
 Here are a few recent examples:

-Full applications, whether from B.Sc. students who have graduated this past Fall 2012 or who will graduate in Spring 2013, are due no later than April 1, 2013.
+Full applications, whether from B.Sc. students who have graduated this past Fall 2018 or who will graduate in Spring 2019.

 A full application will include:

-- letters of recommendation from two referees who are familiar with the applicant's work (sent by the referee electronically to malek [dot] yalaoui [at] mcgill [dot] ca (Malek Yalaoui) - letters should be in PDF format, on official letterhead and must bear the referee's signature).
+- Two Letters of Recommendation from referees who are familiar with the applicant's work (sent by the referee electronically to ac.science [at] mcgill.ca (Ac Science).
+Letters should be sent in PDF format).

-Interviews will be conducted with candidates who are short-listed for the Moyse Scholarship.
-Such candidates must be available for an interview during the last week of April and the first week of May 2013.
+Interviews will be conducted with candidates who are shortlisted for the Moyse Scholarship.
+Such candidates must be available for an in-person interview only during the last week of April and the first week of May 2019.
+We thank all applicants for their interest, however only shortlisted applicants will be contacted for interviews.

-Awards will be made after the results of final examinations in the final year of the undergraduate course have been determined.
+The winner of the Moyse Traveling Scholarship will be informed after the results of the final examinations in the final year of the undergraduate degree.

 If there is no winner in either Arts or Science, both scholarships may be awarded to applicants in the other faculty.
 In the absence of applicants of sufficient merit in both of the faculties, applications from final year students in other undergraduate faculties, or from graduate students, may be considered.